 Green Frog, American Bullfrog, and Mink Frog

 Vermont frogs with typically green (or greenish) upper lips.
-Click an image to enlarge it.
+Click or tap an image to enlarge it.

 Northern Leopard Frog and Pickerel Frog

 Vermont frogs with spots and blotches used for identification.
 Notice color, shape, and color of borders of spots on the back.
 Click an image to enlarge it.

 These rounder frogs often have noticeably bumpy or textured skin.
 Click an image to enlarge it.